EmpPowiUDE/NovalandGuide/docs/source/BasicStructureOfAPage.rst

 ============================
 Basic structure of the page
 ============================
-A page in oTree consists of many different programming languages and functions of oTree, which converge and can be used there.
-The basic scheme of the already existing pages in Novaland looks like this in the front-end:
+The basic scheme of the already existing pages in Novaland looks like this:

 Django
 =====================
-The basic programming language, which is necessary to work with all other languages, is Django.
-It is based on the programming language 'Python' and is a web framework that is used to create dynamic pages, web applications or web services.
+The web framework used by oTree is Django.
-For Novaland we basically need the functions to create a "block" in which we can work with the other languages.
+For Novaland we basically need the functions to create a "block" in which we can receive and send data to the backend python code.
 A Django code always follows this structure {% code %}.
 Therefore we need a block start and a block end and they are written like this: